Herrin police investigating break-in, shots fired

 The attorney for the family of an 8-year-old Carson Elementary School student who committed suicide in January believes the boy was assaulted at school two days before he died.

-The National Weather Service confirms that a tornado touched town in Baton Rouge early Friday morning.
+The National Weather Service confirms that an EF-1 tornado touched town in Baton Rouge early Friday morning.

-The National Weather Service confirms that a tornado touched town in Baton Rouge early Friday morning.
+The National Weather Service confirms that an EF-1 tornado touched town in Baton Rouge early Friday morning.

-For each Coca-Cola bottle he has collected, Kirkpatrick - or "Mr K" as he is known - can tell a story. he's been with the company since the Great Depression.

-For each Coca-Cola bottle he has collected, Kirkpatrick - or "Mr K" as he is known - can tell a story. he's been with the company since the Great Depression.